code2dipi/nasa-asteroid-backend/nasa-asteroids/README.md

 #### The Query Parameters for first endpoint(asteroids/landing):

-- startDate                 YYYY-MM-DD (eg.2023-08-01)
+- startDate:                 YYYY-MM-DD (eg.2023-08-01)
-- endDate                   YYYY-MM-DD  (2023-08-08) (7 days after start_date)
+- endDate:                   YYYY-MM-DD  (2023-08-08) (7 days after start_date)
-- apiKey                   dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr
+- apiKey:                   dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr

 #### The Path Parameters for second endpoint(asteroids/details) for testing in postman:
-The astroid_id from the previous endpoint response(list of aesteroids) can be used to loop up details of specific aesteroid. asteroid_id, api key
+The asteroid-Id from the previous endpoint response can be used to loop up details of specific asteroid. asteroid_id, api key

 ## Frontend(React)